kiwidamien/StackedTurtles/content/sample_size/empirical_bayes.md

 We are going to assume that each county $i$ is described by a kidney cancer rate, $p_i$.
 The $p_i$ are randomly distributed according to the histogram of kidney cancer rates we plotted earlier.
 That is, if we had a probability distribution that matched the shape of this histogram, we could tell how likely it was that a particular cancer rate $p_i$ was observed.

 It is convenient if we can model this process using a $\beta$-distribution.
 The $\beta$ distribution is described by two parameters, `s0` and `f0`, which we can think of as "banked" successes and failures.
-If we observe `s_i` actual sick people in a county, and `f_i` heathy people in the county, then the naive calculation for the rate people are getting sick is
+If we observe `s_i` actual sick people in a county, and `f_i` healthy people in the county, then the naive calculation for the rate people are getting sick is
 $$ p_i = \frac{\text{num actually sick}}{\text{total actual people}} = \frac{s_i}{s_i + f_i} $$

 The empirical Bayes method would adjust this estimate to